shigueojp/cdk-amplify-react/README.md

 git merge dev
 git push
 ```
 5. The pipeline from production environment will trigger.
-When finished, access the cloudfront DNS and see the change.
+6. Manual approve should be approved and when finished, access the cloudfront DNS to see the change.

 ### Testing your resources in local development
 1. Run `npm run test` for Unit Test and Integration Test.